 Executive Deferred Compensation Plan (2007) (Non-Qualified Deferred Compensation Plan).
 In 2006, the Board adopted the Winnebago Industries, Inc. Executive Deferred Compensation Plan (as amended and restated, the "Executive Deferred Compensation Plan").
 The Executive Deferred Compensation Plan permits executive officers, including the NEOs, to defer a portion of their salary and all or a portion of their cash incentive award compensation.
-The Executive Deferred Compensation Plan became effective as of January 1, 2007 and applies to compensation plan became effective atter such date.
+The Executive Deferred Compensation Plan became effective as of January 1, 2007 and applies to compensation paid to participants on and after such date.
 The Executive Deferred Compensation Plan was amended and restated effective in 2011 to clarify administrative procedures and further substantiate compliance under IRC 409A.